 Reduce the time needed to perform payroll with automated meal break warnings!
 If an Employee misses their meal break, it will automatically be dismissed on your Time Clocking page.

-⚠️ This feature is only available on the Works plan and above, and for those using 7punches.
+⚠️ This feature is only available for those using 7punches and may require an upgrade from your current plan.

 ⚠️ Only Admins can access Company Settings to enable this feature.